nickynw/mcqbot/README.md

 #### Description

-MCQBOT is a simple practical project that I developed to demonstrate my proficiency in software engineering, with attention to modular design, version control, OOP, automated testing, continuous development and code quality.
+MCQBOT is a simple practical project that I developed to demonstrate my proficiency in software engineering, with attention to modular design, version control, object-orientated programming (OOP), automated testing, continuous development and code quality.
 I also aim to showcase my skills in problem-solving, algorithm design, data and solution architecture.
 This project itself is a website that generates multiple-choice questions (MCQs) from a graph database, aiming to provide a template for people to produce tests quickly and easily.

 ### Modular Design

 As the project develops I will be ensuring a modular design.
 This means that the different technologies that make up the stack, such as front-end, the api, and databases logic will be seperate and independently tested.
+Modular and reusable pydantic models are also used.

 ### Object Orientated Programming